zhaohuanqdcn/tp/docs/UserGuide.md

 #### Adding a meeting: `addmeeting`

 Adds a meeting into the meeting schedule.
 The existing list of meetings will be automatically sorted after the addition according to date and time.
-**Note:**
-Conflict checking will not report an error if user supply new interval value that causes old meetings to conflict with each other.
-This is because interval is there to simulate travelling time,etc and should be different (and they passed the previous conflict check when added).
+Conflict checking is also in place to prevent users from scheduling overlapping meetings.

 Format: `addmeeting title/TITLE d/DATETIME dur/DURATION l/LOCATION [rec/RECURRENCE]`